Expert Reviewed by: Amanda Guarniere, NP, Founder of the Resume RX

 - Soft skills such as patience, compassion, and a cooperative spirit

-This should not be a generic list of skills, but a specific list that is as quantified as much as possible.
-It’s possible that if you are a newer nurse or are making a specialty pivot that you may not have hard skills to include.
-In that case, it’s okay to omit this section and highlight your transferable soft skills within your job history.
+This should not be a generic list of skills but a specific list that is as quantified as possible.
+It’s possible that if you are a newer nurse or are making a specialty pivot you may not have hard skills to include.
+In that case, it’s okay to omit this section and highlight your transferable soft nursing skills within your job history.

-While most nurses list their license title on their resume, it’s been our experience that they leave off a few very important details - most notably, whether the license is active and the expiration date.
+While most nurses list their license titles on their resumes, it’s been our experience that they leave off a few very important details - most notably, whether the license is active and the expiration date.

 If you are an advanced practice nurse, you may decide to leave off license numbers for privacy purposes, especially your DEA number or controlled substance registration number.